hazelcast/hazelcast-reference-manual/src/MonitoringWithJMX.md

    - `-Dcom.sun.management.jmxremote.authenticate=false` (to disable JMX auth) (*optional*)

-Then, enable the Hazelcast property `hazelcast.jmx` (please refer to the [System Properties section](#system-properties)) using one of the following ways:
+Then enable the Hazelcast property `hazelcast.jmx` (please refer to the [System Properties section](#system-properties)) using one of the following ways:

 - By declarative configuration: